f1tenth/f1tenth_doc/getting_started/firmware/firmware_vesc.rst

 .. note::

-	If using the VESC mkIV, see `here <https://github.com/RacecarJ/vesc-firmware>`_.
+	If using the VESC mkIV, see https://github.com/RacecarJ/vesc-firmware.

 1. Installing the VESC Tool
 -----------------------------
 We need to configure the VESC so that it works with the ROS driver package.
 Before you start, you'll need to install the `VESC Tool v2.03 <https://github.com/rpasichnyk/vesc_tool/releases/tag/v2.03>`_.
 The latest version, v2.05 does not contain the firmware that we use.
-The Linux VESC tool v2.03 can be found `here <https://drive.google.com/file/d/1tGrboseLUIlSdDjkhxDVxyopWc0h4_LC/view?usp=sharing>`_.
+To download the version that we use, get the `Linux VESC tool v2.03 <https://drive.google.com/file/d/1tGrboseLUIlSdDjkhxDVxyopWc0h4_LC/view?usp=sharing>`_.

 ..
 	`VESC Tool <https://vesc-project.com/vesc_tool>`_ on a laptop or a PC.
-A pre-built VESC Tool for MacOS can be found `here <https://github.com/rpasichnyk/vesc_tool/releases>`_ .
+A `pre-built VESC Tool for MacOS <https://github.com/rpasichnyk/vesc_tool/releases>`_ is also available.

 2. Powering the VESC
 -------------------------